wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    ## Push by Tag

-   PROTIP: REMEMBER: Tags are push of tags are in addition to content commits.
+   PROTIP: REMEMBER: Tags are push of tags are <strong>in addition</strong> to content commits.

 1. For convenience (in scripts), push all tags to GitHub: